d-b/console-win/README.md

 console-win
 ===========

-A console implemented using the Windows API.
+A console implemented using the Windows API